-Parsivex scans your AWS account for 13 types of waste.
+Parsivex scans your AWS account for 26 types of waste across compute, storage, database, and networking services.
 Each finding type below links to a dedicated article explaining what triggers the flag, how to fix it, and typical savings ranges.

 Titles and short descriptions match what you see on finding cards in your scan reports.